 By recalling $\DivMatrix_i=\OptimalArm_i{\OptimalArm_i}^\top\cdot\IGap_i$, we have

 We now bound each term separately.
-Notice that $\DivMatrix_i\cdot\IOptim_i$'s are independent from each other.
 Next, we prove that the smallest singular value of $\sum_{i=\frac t2}^{t}\DivMatrix_i\cdot\IOptim_i$ grows linearly with high probability.
-Using the non-commutative Bernstein's inequality for $s\geq0$ (e.g., Theorem 1.4 in \cite{tropp2012user}), we get that
+Using the noncommutative Bernstein's inequality for $s\geq0$, (e.g., Theorem 1.4 of \cite{tropp2012user}), we get